-- 1 think logically
+- 1. think logically

-- 2 analyse and solve problems
+- 2. analyse and solve problems

-- 3 organise tasks into a structured form
+- 3. organise tasks into a structured form

-- 4 transfer appropriate knowledge and methods from one topic within a subject to another
+- 4. transfer appropriate knowledge and methods from one topic within a subject to another

-- 5 plan, conduct and write a report on an independent project
+- 5. plan, conduct and write a report on an independent project.

-Logic is an important skill in estate management, especially in valuation and dealing with legal issues.
-Analysing and solving problems are common activities in the day to day employment of a surveyor.
+Logic is an essential part of a QS's skill in breaking down the sequence of constructing, measuring and evaluating work.
+Analysing and solving problems, both of a financial and contractual nature, are common activities in the day to day employment of a surveyor.
 The format of the assignments and examination questions will generally be based around practical situations requiring problem solving.
-More straight forward problems will be used at the lower parts, but at Parts 3 and 4 students will be required to transfer the knowledge from previous modules and apply it to particular problems.
-Many surveyors are involved in writing reports for clients.
+More straight forward problems will be used at the lower years of the study, but at Parts 3 and 4 students will be required to transfer the knowledge from previous modules and apply it to particular problems.
+Many surveyors are involved in writing reports for clients either at feasibility stages or on completion.
 The project will develop independent research and report writing skills.